 2. Designing a flow

 - Don’t make your audience read.
-Keep your text to a minimal.
-Six lines is a lot.
-Use easier to read fonts (like Sans Serif) and size it appropriately (make it big).
+Keep your text to a minimum.
+Six lines are about four lines too many.
+Use easier-to-read fonts and size them appropriately (no less than 36-pt.).
 Choose images that will wow your audience while conveying the message on each slide.
-If you’re not sure if you have enough text, pop it into Grammarly, which will estimate the amount of time a specific length of text will take to speak.
+If you’re not sure if you have enough text, pop it into Grammarly, which will estimate the amount of time a specific amount of text will take to speak.

 - Tell a story.
-Use your slides to build your message and create a compelling story, one that people will want to stay to hear the end of.
+Use your slides to build your message and create a compelling story, one that people will want to stay to hear the end.
 Stories help people relate to whatever you are telling them.
 Get inspired by this guideline.

 - Think design.
 Ensure there’s a good contrast between text and background.
-You should not use more than five colors in your slides (I always prefer two to three colors).
+You should not use more than five colors in your slides.
+I prefer two to three colors.
 Don’t animate – unless it is super smooth and fluid, it can be distracting.